austinbrage/brage-docs/guide/brage.md

 ## Description

-The brage command is reads the folders and .sql files on the app folder and then creates the routes on the server folder.
+The brage command reads the folders and .sql files on the app folder and then creates the routes on the server folder.
 Logging info, warnings and errors along the way.

 ***Without any options the command will watch any changes made on the app folder.***